+Date:

 Join the sentences.
-Use the connectives below.
+U lse the connectives b elow.

+Let's write because but and )

-The dove dropped a leaf into the water.
-She wanted to help the ant.
+Example leaf into the water.
+Sł a wantad ta ba In the ant

-иt.

-The dove dropped the leaf into the water because she wanted to help the a The ant was not.
+he leaf into the water.
+Si o the ant

+The ant was hot.
 She wanted to swim.

+)

 The man had a bow and arrow.
-He wanted to shoot the dove.
+He way nted to shoot the dove

+-

 The dove laughed.
 She did not think an ant could help her.

 The man nearly shot the dove.
-The ant bit him.
-Let's write Put these sentences in the right order to make a paragraph.
+The ant l pit him. ) Let's write Put these senten .
+1 Put these senten ces in the right order to make a parag raph.
 After a while the ant thought she was going to die and shouted for help.
 On a hot day an ant decided to cool herself in the river.
 "Don't worry," the dove shouted.
 "I will help you."

-Unfortunately, she leaned too far over and fell in.
+Unfortunately, she leaned too far over and fell in. - "Thank you.

-"Thank you.
 You saved my life," said the ant.
 "One day I will help you."
 She dropped a leaf into the river.
 The ant used the leaf as a boat.